mars0i/majure/2/README.md

 In this version, I replaced Student.java with Student.clj, and Students.java with Students.clj.

+Student.java and Students.java can be found in src/disabled.

 See README.md in the root of this git repository and the README.md file in 1/ for additional information.